helloayo/espark/README.md

 The student will be presented with 8 definitions, with feedback for both right and wrong answers.
 Visually, students can see their progression and how well they did upon submitting.

 * Response Capture
-  * Student will speak or type the correct part of speech.
+  * Student will speak or type the correct part of speech (needs to be in browser -> helloayo.com/espark/evalC.html)
   * Feedback will be given upon submission, with correct responses in green, and incorrect responses in red.
   * Assesment is complete upon submission.